-As well as delivering 12 shows per year across both venues, Blair Todd also curates many of the shorter projects and events.
+As well as delivering six shows per year across both venues, Blair also curates many of the shorter projects and events.
 He creates platforms in the main gallery programme for artists’ development including the annual Transition project, in addition to social/interactive projects, residencies, live art and performance.
 Newlyn Art Gallery & The Exchange has a long history of presenting solo exhibitions with national and international artists, as well as initiating and partnering on major group exhibitions.

-Operations Officer (Newlyn)
+Operations Manager (Newlyn)

-Simon Jaques is the Operations Officer for Newlyn Art Gallery, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
+Simon is the Operations Manager for Newlyn Art Gallery, looking after the day-to-day running of the building as well as recruiting and managing the front of house volunteer team.
 The shop and café at each gallery are central to the galleries’ income and Simon and Sian (Operations Officer at The Exchange) work together as buyers, selecting high quality, artisan objects and works by local artists and makers for these spaces.
 The Picture Room at Newlyn Art Gallery was set up by Simon as an extension of the shop and offers visitors the chance to buy works by highly regarded regional and national artists.

 THE BOARD OF TRUSTEES

-Andy has been volunteering on the board of Newlyn Art Gallery & The Exchange since early 2014, as he is interested in the visual arts provision in the region where he lives.
+Andy has been on the board of Newlyn Art Gallery & The Exchange since early 2014, as he is interested in the visual arts provision in the region where he lives.
 By being on the board he hopes that his skills and experience can play some part in ensuring the excellent reputation of the gallery continues to grow in the future.
 He is also a part-time senior lecturer on the MFA Fine Art course at Goldsmiths in London, having worked in adult and higher education for more than 20 years.
 As a professional artist he has exhibited with both public and commercial galleries, nationally and internationally.
 He is represented by Danese-Corey Gallery in New York and The Page Gallery in Seoul.